What Is Beeswax? An Essential Guide

 Start by gathering all the cappings you collected when harvesting the honey.
 These are excellent for beeswax, so get these along with any comb you extracted from foundationless hives.
 The comb can be broken into pieces and placed on a cheesecloth with the cappings.

 2. Clean and freeze the beeswax

 Place the caps into a fine metal sieve and rinse with warm water.
-Shake away as much water as you can then let the caps air dry.
-Once the caps are fully dried, bag them and remove any air, before transferring to the freezer.
+Shake away as much water as possible, then let the caps air dry.
+Once the caps are thoroughly dried, bag them and remove any air before transferring them to the freezer.

 3. Separate the wax